 Current Figures: Things are slowly progressing

-> In future, 54% of the employees from the surveyed companies see themselves in a virtual workspace.
-This trend can be easily justified: The implementation does not seem to be too difficult for companies as the switch to a Workspace-as-a-Service is cost efficient and can lead to enormous cost savings with the company’s IT.
-35% of the interviewees indicated that they already work at home with technically higher quality devices than those available from their non-cloud based employers.
-The companies‘ switch to modern work devices is therefore a prerequisite for the path into the future.
+In the future, 54% of the business workforce from the surveyed companies see themselves in a virtual workspace with WaaS Solutions.
+This technology trend can be easily justified: The implementation does not seem to be too difficult for companies as the switch to a Workspace-as-a-Service (WaaS) is cost-efficient and can lead to enormous cost savings with the company’s IT.
+35% of the interviewees indicated that they already work at home with technically higher quality tools than those available from their non-cloud based employers.
+The companies‘ switch to modern work devices is, therefore, a prerequisite for the path into the future.

-> - © aracelymitsu | pixabay.com
+- © aracelymitsu | pixabay.com

 - © kaboompics | pixabay.com

 - © skylarvision | pixabay.com